rapidsai/raft/README.md

 The easiest way to install RAFT is through conda and several packages are provided.
 - `libraft-headers` RAFT headers
-- `libraft-nn` (optional) contains shared libraries for the nearest neighbors primitives.
 - `libraft-distance` (optional) contains shared libraries for distance primitives.
 - `pylibraft` (optional) Python wrappers around RAFT algorithms and primitives.
 - `raft-dask` (optional) enables deployment of multi-node multi-GPU algorithms that use RAFT `raft::comms` in Dask clusters.